Stroman, Gausman take $18.9M; Springer, LeMahieu reject - WHIZ News

 Right-hander Josh Tomlin decided to stay with the Atlanta Braves, agreeing Wednesday to a one-year contract that guarantees $1.25 million.

-Tomlin has a $1 million salary next season, and the deal announced Wednesday includes a $1.25 million club option with a $250,000 buyout.
+Tomlin gets a $1 million salary next season, and the deal includes a $1.25 million club option with a $250,000 buyout.
 He had a $1 million salary this year and earned $370,370 in prorated pay for the shortened season with the NL East champions.

 Tomlin signed with Atlanta in 2019 following nine seasons with Cleveland.
 He has a 4.69 career ERA.
 He 1.31 walks per nine innings ranks best among all active pitchers with at least 900 innings.